Full name Abraham Benjamin de Villiers

 Born February 17, 1984, Pretoria

-Major teams South Africa, Africa XI, Delhi Daredevils, Northerns, Royal Challengers Bangalore, Titans
+Major teams South Africa, Africa XI, Barbados Tridents, Delhi Daredevils, Northerns, Royal Challengers Bangalore, Titans

 Playing role Wicketkeeper batsman

 |Test debut||South Africa v England at Port Elizabeth, Dec 17-21, 2004 scorecard|

 |Last Test||South Africa v England at Centurion, Jan 22-26, 2016 scorecard|